Psylocibe23/MathematicalOptimizationExam/README.md

 # MBLP Python Implementation

-This repository contains a Python implementation of the mixed binary linear program (MBLP) described in the article [Mathematical Optimization for Real-World Problems](https://www.sciencedirect.com/science/article/pii/S0377221722003071) by (authors' names).
+This repository contains a Python implementation of the mixed binary linear program (MBLP) described in the article [Mathematical Optimization for Real-World Problems](https://www.sciencedirect.com/science/article/pii/S0377221722003071) by T. Bigler, M. Kammermann, P. Baumann.

 ## Datasets

-The project utilizes a variety of datasets to evaluate the performance and scalability of the optimization model.
-The datasets range from small to medium and include a specialized test set with a limited number of customers.
+The datasets range from small to medium and include a specialized test set with a limited number of customers (not included in the scalability analysis).
 Details of the datasets are as follows:

 | ID  | Customers | Activities | Eligibility Fraction [%] | Eligibility Patterns |
 |-----|-----------|------------|--------------------------|----------------------|